jsxgraph/jsxgraph_website/src/resources/logosciting/_logos.section.md

+# Logo Files
 The JSXGraph logo is available in two main layouts:
-- figurative mark ('square logo')
+- figurative mark ('square')
-- combined word and figurative mark ('text logo')
+- combined word and figurative mark ('text')

 Each version comes in both a filled (solid) and an outline (stroke-only) style, suitable for different design and background needs.

+A clear space equivalent to 50% of the logo’s height ('square', 'text' and 'banner' version) must be maintained on all sides of the logo.

-# Figurative Mark ('square logo')
+## Figurative Mark ('square')

 <img src="/media/logos/jsxgraph/png/jsxgraph-logo_square-solid.png" class="w-10 w-10-over-lg">